becomingbabyman/heroku-seoserver/README.md

 e.g. `curl --header "x-forwarded-host: localhost:3000" http://localhost:4000/home`

-will return the full HTML of /home page after Angular has populated the templates.
+will return the full HTML of /home page after your javascript has updated the DOM.

 ### heroku config